tc-playground/infosec-playground/theory/02-threats.md

 3. `SMSing` - _SMS_ phishing.

+4. `Spamming` - High broadcast, high volume e-mail distribution to trick a user.

+5. `Doxing` - Performing research on an individual or organisation to obtain information they may not wish to be made public, or, for other purposes.

+6. `Social Engineering` - Trying to obtain information by pretending to be a different person.

 ---

-## Spamming

-1. `Spamming` - High broadcast, high volume e-mail distribution to trick a user.

----

-## Doxing

-1. `Doxing` - Performing research on an individual or organisation to obtain information they may not wish to be made public, or, for other purposes.

----

-## Social Engineering / Scams / Fraud

-1. `Social Engineering` - Trying to obtain information by pretending to be a different person.

-2. `Scam` - Paying money for a product or service that does not exist, or, is different than advertised.

----

-## Darknet / Dark Web
+## Darknet / Dark Web - How to maintain anonymity?

 1. A `darknet` is an `encrypted overlay network` that requires specialised tools to access it.